Northland Design & Construction

 Claudia Marshall is a life-long communications professional, with experience in traditional and social media.
 She combines that experience w …Read More...

 Claudia Marshall is a life-long communications professional, with experience in traditional and social media.
 She combines that experience with a long-time interest in community outreach and social justice.
-Claudia is currently the Director of Good Works and Public Relations at Gardener’s Supply Company in Burlington, VT.
-Her work includes distributing 8% of the company’s profits to causes that make the world a better place through gardening and sustainable agriculture.
+Claudia previously served as the Director of Good Works and Public Relations at Gardener’s Supply Company in Burlington, VT.
+Her work there included distributing 8% of the company’s profits to causes that make the world a better place through gardening and sustainable agriculture.

 Before moving to Vermont in 2013, Claudia was an award-winning writer, reporter and news anchor in New York City for CBS News and ABC News – on both radio and television.
 And she spent a dozen years hosting the public radio station, WFUV, featured frequently on NPR.